SimonPistache/semantic-release-test/ReadMe.md

 # Semantic Release Test

-> This is a change for the CI
+> This is another change for the CI